kata198/indexedredis/README.rst

 An entry in "FIELDS" that is just a string name ( pre 4.0 style ) will be treated same as IRField('myname', valueType=str), and behaves exactly the same, so models are backwards-compatible.

+These objects (all importable from IndexedRedis.fields) can all be put in the FIELDS array.

 *IRField* - Standard field, takes a name and a "valueType", which is a native python type, or any type you create which implements \_\_new\_\_, taking a signle argument and returning the object.
 See IndexedRedis/fields/FieldValueTypes for example of how datetime and json are implemented.